7 questions to ask yourself before relocating for a job

 2. Have you talked to everyone in your decision circle about relocation?

-Before considering the position be sure to discuss the possibility of a relocation with those closest to you.
+Before considering the position be sure to discuss the possibility of relocation with those closest to you.
 Moving is stressful enough, so make sure you have their buy-in before taking the plunge.
 But rest easy knowing that thousands of families relocate for a job every year.
 According to a job relocation survey of 1,000 recent relocators by Allied moving company, the majority of people (54.6%) believed that the benefits of job relocation outweighed the challenges.

 3. Why are you willing to relocate to that specific city?

 Do you have a genuine interest in moving to that city?
 What interests you about going to live there?
 If you’re able to, make a trip to visit the city and explore different areas before you make this life-changing decision.
-Nearly half (49%) of the Allied survey respondents relocated for a career advancement or more money, and one in five moved to be closer to family members.
+Nearly half (49%) of the Allied survey respondents relocated for career advancement or more money, and one in five moved to be closer to family members.
 Whatever your reasons, make sure the city is right for you.

 4. What is your current and future living situation?

 If you have a lease to break, have you considered how much that would cost?
 Do you have a home to sell?
 Finding housing in a new city – whether you’re renting or buying – is not easy.
 A third of the Allied survey respondents said that finding a new home was the most challenging part of relocating.
 The Allied survey showed that about 26.4% of people received some moving expenses and 15.75% got help with temporary living expenses.
-Consider renting for a few months in your new city or rent out an Airbnb.
+Consider renting for a few months in your new city or renting out an Airbnb.
 That way, you can feel out the city and figure out where you want to plant roots before making a huge investment like buying a house or securing a long-term lease.

 5. What would keep you in your current city?

 Are your friends and family near you now?
 Do you have any current ties to the community that would be difficult to give up?
 Making new friends, acclimating to a new community, finding new doctors and more is all part of the relocation process.
-So. be sure to look at the big picture to include both your personal and professional life.
+So. be sure to look at the big picture including both your personal and professional life.

 6. What type of compensation would you be looking for to relocate?